binaryphile/binaryphile.github.io/_posts/2018-09-02-approach-bash-like-a-developer-part-22-data-types.md

 Automatic Conversion
 --------------------

+You can change a string variable to an array automatically if you use the literal assignment syntax to assign an array value to an existing string variable, or if you assign a value to a subscript of an existing string variable.

-If you use the literal assignment syntax, you can change a string variable to an array by assigning an array value.
-The same cannot be done with a hash literal assignment, it just turns the variable into an array as well.
+The same cannot be done with a hash literal assignment, since it just turns the variable into a normal array as well.

-You cannot, however, convert an array variable back to a string or integer.
-Since it is irreversible, I never convert a string to an array.
+You cannot, however, convert an array variable back to a string or integer, at least not without unsetting it.

-It won't really hurt to do so, and you can treat the array as a string by only using the unsubscripted form to work with just the zeroth element.
-I have, however, read that unsubscripted array references do not work this way in all contexts, so I avoid it.
+Since the conversion is irreversible, I never convert a string to an array so I always know what kind of variable I'm dealing with.
+This prevents surprises when programmatically testing the results of *declare -p*, for example.

 Continue with [part 23]